Travinkel/belsign-photo-doc/README.md

 ## Overview

 BelSign is a quality control system used to trace and document welding and production steps.
-This module handles **photo documentation** tied to orders, with user role control, report generation, and email dispatch.
+This module handles **photo documentation** tied to orderAggregates, with user role control, reportAggregate generation, and email dispatch.

 ### Company Background